IronShield-Tech/IronShield/HIRING.md

 **AI tooling is fine—but only if you understand the code.**
 We’re not fans of “vibe coding” where people prompt ChatGPT and hope for the best.
-But if AI helps you go faster while maintaining mastery—that’s great.
+But if AI helps you go faster while maintaining mastery, that’s great.

 **We want you to become the most skilled developer you can be.**
 You’ll likely be unfamiliar with *part* of our stack—and that’s by design.
 Unsolved problems aren’t solved yet.
 We care more about your ability to **learn fast** than your resume’s keyword density.
-Take an hour or two each day—on company time—to learn a skill you think applies.
+Take an hour or two each day on company time to learn a skill you think applies.
 We want our engineers to become **fluent across the stack**, not siloed.

 We also believe in hiring **versatile, high-agency engineers** who can be reassigned internally as needs change—not people who’ve spent 10 years optimizing the same React modal.
 If you’re sharp and adaptable, there’s always room to grow.